Silbena/ProtCon/README.md

   `-v, --verbose` print all logs

 The command-line interface was designed to be flexible and intuitive.
 The input folder may contain files of various formats.
-The output folder and file names are automatically generated unless specified with `-o`.
+The file names are automatically generated.
 Extension may be given with or without a dot.
 Files to be excluded `-e` from batch convertersion may be specified with the Unix shell-style pattern.

 ## Examples
 ```bash